ECHOEProject/echoe/doc/documentation.md

 ## Scribal Hands

 `fileDesc/sourceDesc/msDesc/physDesc/handDesc`{.xslt} identifies the scribal hands distinguished in the version using instances of `<handNote>`{.xml}, each of which provides (as a value of `@xml:id`) an identifier to which the transcription refers as different hands intervene, as well as a prose description of the hand in question.
 Where available, hand identifiers follow [DigiPal](https://digipal.eu/) (recognizable from identifiers beginning with `DP`), or else Scragg's _Conspectus of Scribal Hands Writing English, 960--1100_ (using the prefix `SC`); new identifiers may be recognized by the prefix `EC` (followed by a number refencing an adjacent DigiPal hand as well as an alphabetical suffix).
 Where DigiPal assigns a hand to a scribe, we have additionally supplied the attribute `@scribe` and used not DigiPal's scribal identifier intended for human processing but instead their database identifier: thus rather than give a value `G.108`, we supply `DP0078`, which may be transformed into <https://digital.eu/digipal/scribes/78/> to redirect to DigiPal's scribal entry for scribe G.108.
-If a scribe's name is known, we encode it as a value of `@ana`.<!-- not so as of June 2024! --> In the running text, the attribute `@hand` is most notably found on the elements `<add>`{.xml} and `<del>`{.xml}.
+If a scribe's name is known, we encode it as a value of `@ana`.
+In the running text, the attribute `@hand` is most notably found on the elements `<add>`{.xml} and `<del>`{.xml}.
 Uncertain hands are there marked `uncertain`, and lack header entries.

 Any notes not on a specific hand are recorded as a `<p>`{.xml} node directly within `<physDesc>`{.xml}.
 As TEI does not permit such a paragraph to follow the `<handDesc>`{.xml} node, it precedes the descriptions of specific hands in the document tree.